syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/uploader/EJ2_ASP.MVC/async.md

 }
 ```

-### Server-side configuration for save action with returned response
+### Server-side configure save action to returned response

-Here’s how to handle the server-side action for saving the file in server with returned response.
+The following example demonstrates how the server-side action for saving the file in server to returned response in JSON, String and file type datas

 ```c#
 [AcceptVerbs("Post")]